dkorobtsov/veriff-website-test/README.md

 ### Quickstart

-NB!
-First time execution will be _really_ slow.

     1. Clone repository.
+    2. Open project directory in terminal
-    2. Run init.sh > working environment will be initialized:
+    3. Run init.sh > working environment will be initialized:
         - Container with Chrome Browser (required for Selenoid)
         - Selenoid - For managing browser sessions
         - Selenoid UI - Available on: http://localhost:8080
-        - Allure Reporting Service - Available on http://localhost:4040
+        - Allure Reporting Service
-    3. Wait until environment is fully deployed
+    4. Wait until environment is fully deployed
+        - Allure Reports will be available on: http://localhost:4040
+        - Selenoid UI  will be available on: http://localhost:8080 (allows to track browser sessions, open VNC to container etc)
-    4. Run tests.sh > will build project and run tests
+    5. Run tests.sh > will build project and run tests (my recommendation is to run it in a new terminal window)
-        - After test execution, open or refresh following URL to view reports: http://localhost:4040
+        - After test execution, open or refresh following URL to view reports: http://localhost:4040 (reports should be generated automatically based on allure-results folder contents)

+NB!
+First time execution will be __VERY__ slow.
+Approximate timings for a first run:
+    init.sh - about 10 minutes to rollout full environment
+    tests.sh - about 5 minutes to fetch all dependencies and build project

 ### Troubleshooting

 What to do if nothing works?